 - Tennis shoes/sneakers and comfortable shoes for walking

 - Swimsuit (Mizzou Rec has excellent pool facilities, and you must have appropriate swimwear to use the pools.
 Note that men in the U.S. do not typically wear brief-style/Speedo swimsuits — swim shorts are much more common.
-It can be difficult to find swimsuits in Columbia, especially women’s one-piece suits are less common, though you can order them after you arrive.)
+It can be difficult to find swimsuits in Columbia, especially in the wintertime and women’s one-piece suits are less common, though you can order them after you arrive.)

-- Indoor slippers (an be purchased upon arrival)
+- Indoor slippers (can be purchased upon arrival)

 What kind of clothing is appropriate?

 You do not have to dress up for classes, but you should look nice.
 Occasionally, it will be necessary for you to dress in business casual attire — this means no jeans, casual T-shirts or sneakers.
 Therefore, you should have some clothes that are appropriate for a professional environment, such as khaki pants, nice slacks or a modest skirt (not too short).
 It is completely acceptable for women to wear pants, and especially when it is cold, slacks or pants may be more comfortable.
-You should also bring comfortable shoes for walking as well as nicer shoes for professional environments.
-It is a good idea to bring at least one formal outfit.
-You will need this formal wear occasionally for formal events like interviews or your program graduation.
+You should also bring comfortable shoes for walking as well as nicer shoes for professional environments and your program graduation.

 What should I know about travel to the U.S.?

 Remember that you must bring all of your original visa documents with you when you come to the United States.
 This includes your signed DS-2019 and, of course, your passport.
 It is imperative that you not lose any of the official documents you obtain upon entry to the United States.
 This can cause you to be detained or possibly denied entry into the U.S., and we don’t want this to be an issue for anyone.

 Should I open a bank account in the U.S.?